Marsupilamieue/os232/links.md

 Berisi live REGEX
 5. [How to Delete a File or Directory in Linux – Command to Remove a Folder and its Contents](https://www.freecodecamp.org/news/how-to-delete-a-file-or-directory-in-linux/#:~:text=Delete%20the%20directory%20and%20its,press%20%22Enter%22%20to%20confirm.)<br>
 Berisi tutorial singkat bagaimana cara delete file dan isinya di linux
+6. [Codeforces](https://codeforces.com/) --- A website for competitive programming challange